webplatform/docs/apis/indexeddb/IDBTransaction/mode/index.md

 }}
 {{Standardization_Status}}
 {{API_Name}}
 {{Summary_Section|The mode for isolating access to data in the object stores that are in the scope of the transaction.
-For possible values, see Constants.
+For possible values, see Return Value, below.
 The default value is readonly.}}
 {{API_Object_Property
 |Property_applies_to=apis/indexeddb/IDBTransaction
 |Read_only=Yes
+|Return_value_description=* readonly (0) - Allows data to be read but not changed.
+* readwrite (1) - Allows reading and writing of data in existing data stores to be changed.
+* versionchange (2) - Allows any operation to be performed, including ones that delete and create object stores and indexes.
+This mode is for updating the version number of transactions that were started using the setVersion() method of IDBDatabase objects.
+Transactions of this mode cannot run concurrently with other transactions.
 }}
 {{Examples_Section
 |Not_required=No